linsong8208/multi-object-tracker/README.md

 2. Write command : __MultiObjectTracker.exe "YOUR_FRAME_IMAGE_PATH"__.
 If you're using frame images in this repository, the command is __MultiObjectTracker.exe "video_frame"__.

 3. You will be able to see a window with the first frame image.
 Draw rectangles around the targets you want to track.
-You can use ""ESC"" KEY __if you want to remove rectangles__ and __ENTER KEY if you are done with drawing__.
+You can use `ESC` __if you want to remove rectangles__ and `ENTER` __if you are done with drawing__.

 4.